mohamadelshalati/Employee-Reimbursement-Application/README.md

 ### Features:
   * One login page for both employee and finance manager, which will take each to two different pages.
   * Finance manager will have an extra tab that contains all employees requests.
 However employees will not be able to access that tab.
   * Finance manager has the choice to accept or reject a request.
-Status colmn will change accordingly.
+Status column will change accordingly.
   * Responsive and super neat design.
-  * Manager can sort reimbursement requests by status (pendding, approved, denied).
+  * Manager can sort reimbursement requests by status (pending, approved, denied).

 ### Getting Started